Skip to Content

 Udawalawe National Park is THE place to visit in Sri Lanka to see loads and loads of elephants!

-With a herd of over 650 spread across 30,821 hectares (119 square miles) of land, you'll see elephants roaming, tending to their young, feeding, generally going about their daily business – and it's truly spectacular!
+With a herd of over 650 spread across 30,821 hectares (119 square miles) of land, you'll see elephants roaming, tending to their young, feeding, and generally going about their daily business – and it's truly spectacular!
 Such magnificent, majestic creatures.
-You can get pretty close to them here…we could have spent hours just marvelling at them…
+You can get pretty close to them here…we could have spent hours just marveling at them…

 On top of that, Udawalawe is also home to buffalos, dramatic peacocks, jackals, civets, mongooses, deer, boars, and many different species of birds.
 And with a savvy guide to hand, you may get really lucky and spot the elusive family of leopards that roam these parts.

 The best part is that unlike other national parks in Sri Lanka, like Yala, far fewer crowds come to Udawalawe, which makes it feels like you have all the wildlife to yourself.
-In this guide we tell you all about our experience doing a safari in Udawalawe National Park, which we hope helps you plan out your own unique adventure here.
+In this guide, we tell you all about our experience doing a safari in Udawalawe National Park, which we hope helps you plan out your unique adventure here.

 Travel advice for LGTBQ community